 “In an age of increasingly mechanized production, the genesis of scientific knowledge remains an unyieldingly, obstreperously hand-hewn process.
 It is among the most human of our activities.
 Far from being subsumed by the dehumanizing effects of technology, science remains our last stand against it.”

-― Siddhartha Mukherjee, The Best American Science and Nature Writing 2013
+― The Best American Science and Nature Writing 2013